sanjeetchahal2002/multi-step-form/README.md

 - **Styling**: Adjust the CSS in the `main.css` file to match your project's branding and design guidelines.

+## What I learned:
+   Know more about JS DOM and some new styling properties in CSS

 ## Project Deploy

 Our Project is hosted on: